Eduardo-Cordeiro/Economics_UrbanBeauty/README.md

 - \( Cy \) is the Latitude of the center.

-#### Populacional Center
+#### Populational Center
-The data for populacional density was taken from 2020 NASA GPW on [https://sedac.ciesin.columbia.edu/data/collection/gpw-v4 ] and the center of each Neighborhood and Macrozone was obtained via QGIS and then exported do a .xlsx file.
+The data for populational density was taken from [2020 NASA GPW](https://sedac.ciesin.columbia.edu/data/collection/gpw-v4) and the center of each Neighborhood and Macrozone was obtained via QGIS and then exported to a _xlsx_ file.

 ## Step 2 - Obtaining coordinates of Scenic Locations